Dot Phrases Usage Tips: Enhancing Efficiency in Medical Documentation

 How dental crowns are made

-Dental crowns are made from a number of different materials, each with different benefits.
+Dental Crowns are made from a number of different materials, each with different Benefits.
 You’ll find that most dentists create permanent crowns from metal, composite resin, ceramic, or porcelain.

 As a holistic dentistry practice, we prefer porcelain crowns for many reasons.
-Porcelain is a non-toxic dental material that is better for your health.
+Porcelain is a non-toxic dental material that is better for your Health.
 It works with the body’s natural systems, making it a biocompatible material that naturally adheres to your DNA.
 It’s also five times stronger than your natural teeth.
 Unlike some other materials used in crowns, porcelain can also be matched to the exact color of your teeth.

 Metals like gold, platinum, nickel, or base-metal alloy crowns are commonly used for out-of-sight molars.
 These metals are incredibly strong and long-lasting and rarely break.
 However, metals aren’t for everyone.
 They are not the color of natural teeth and for some people, they cause allergic reactions and other side-effects.